tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 - Python's CSV module parses CSV data and creates `row` list objects, making it easier to access specific column values for each row.

-- Data that is read in from CSV files is interpreted as strings.
+- Data that is read from CSV files is interpreted as strings.
 To perform numerical calculations, we'll need to convert the strings to ints or floats.

   ```python
   for row in csvreader: